vyynl/lumeria-duskrunner/content/World Lore/Cosmology/Aetheric Connection.md

 You are **rupture incarnate**.
 Your rage is not emotion, it is the *raw, unfiltered will to survive and destroy*.
 So primal that it sears the [[Aether]] wherever you go.

 You presence creates unstable echoes, zone of instinctual warping where spells falter, illusions dissolve, and divine aspect recoil.
-Totem paths or primal ancestries often reflect *unspoken godforms* — pre-divine or proto-mythic beings who never became gods, but were burned into the [[Aether]] by sheer presence.
+Totem paths or primal ancestries often reflect *unspoken godforms* — pre-divine or proto-mythic beings who never became gods, but were burned into the [[Aether]] by the chaos left in their wake.

 Some barbarians develop *battle trances* where thy glimpse older versions of themselves, or ancestral archetypes left behind in the cracked mirror.